Introduction To High Velocity Air Conditioning

 High velocity air conditioning systems use a small-diameter duct system to deliver conditioned air to each room.
 The air is delivered at a higher velocity than traditional air conditioning systems, resulting in a more even temperature distribution and improved air flow.

 The ducts require minimal installation space, making them ideal for tight spaces.
 High velocity air conditioning systems are more energy efficient than traditional systems, as they use less energy to move the air and reduce the amount of energy lost through ducts.
-They also provide quieter operation and improved indoor air quality.
+Although they have a bad reputation of being noisy, studies show that the noise levels were perceived to be about the same compared to a traditional duct system.

 Most air conditioning systems run off electricity.
 However, just like you can get a natural gas, stand-by generator as an emergency electricity source for your home, you can also get natural gas powered air conditioners.
 They’re not too common.
-On a running cost basis, they might be a little cheaper because grid electricity is a mix of sources some of which is more expensive than natural gas.
+On a running cost basis, gas power might be a little cheaper because grid electricity is a mix of sources some of which is more expensive than natural gas.
+Recently, as of mid-2023, natural gas prices have risen all over the world due to shortages which has the effect of equalizing the costs of appliances run off these two energy sources.

 Advantages And Disadvantages Of High Velocity AC

 High velocity air conditioners provide many benefits over traditional air conditioning systems.
 They are more energy efficient and provide improved air flow, temperature distribution, and indoor air quality.
-They are also quieter and require less installation space, making them ideal for tight spaces.
-Additionally, they are more cost effective and require less maintenance.
+They require less installation space, making them ideal for tight spaces.

 Some potential drawbacks of high velocity air conditioning include the following: